Thursday, December 20, 2012

 The molten salt will flow out of the reactor vessel

-and be caught safely in the below-mentioned container.
+and be caught safely in the container mentioned below.

-Let me predict that all these efforts for a comeback of nuclear energy are doomed to failure, for all projects must work with higher pressures, temperatures, and radiation levels to increase their energy efficiency.
+Let me predict that all these efforts to revive nuclear energy are doomed to failure, for all projects must operate at higher pressures, temperatures, and radiation levels to increase their energy efficiency.

-I prefer soft green to hard nuclear energy, although developments in the field of new energies are slow.
+I prefer soft green to hard nuclear energy, although developments in new energy are slow.
 Despite enormous funding for electric mobility, the efficient electric car is still wishful thinking.
-The storage of energy essential due to the erratic output of both wind and solar generators still needs to be solved.
+Energy storage is essential due to the erratic output of both wind and solar generators, and this problem still needs to be solved.

-My favored storage medium is hydrogen produced in electrolysis during times when the surge on solar and wind generators in industry and households is low.
-Hydrogen is quite a "noble" energy, although it may blow up your home when poorly handled.
+My favored storage medium is hydrogen produced in electrolysis during times when the surge in solar and wind generators in industry and households is low.
+Hydrogen is quite a "noble" energy, though it can blow up your home if mishandled.
 Well, there are things you want, and there are those you can do (Das eine was man will und das andere was man kann).

 No comments: